 On-Campus Tour and Picnic

 Students were join by their fellow graduate student peers for a tour on campus that highlighted graduate student spaces.
-After the tour you are invited to a welcome picnic in the Quad.
+After the tour they were invited to a welcome picnic in the Quad.
 We were able to host four separate tour sessions for our incoming graduate students.